 - Mission 2020

-The IKEA Foundation (Stichting IKEA Foundation) works to create a better everyday life for the many people.
+The IKEA Foundation (Stichting IKEA Foundation), a founding partner of the We Mean Business Coalition, works to create a better everyday life for the many people.
 As the philanthropic arm of INGKA Foundation, the owner of the Ingka Group of companies, IKEA Foundation focuses on improving the lives of vulnerable children by enabling their families to create sustainable livelihoods, and to fight and cope with climate change.

 About the William and Flora Hewlett Foundation: The William and Flora Hewlett Foundation is a nonpartisan, private charitable foundation that advances ideas and supports institutions to promote a better world.
 For more than 50 years, it has supported efforts to advance education for all, preserve the environment, improve lives and livelihoods in developing countries, promote women’s health and economic well-being, support vibrant performing arts, strengthen Bay Area communities and make the philanthropy sector more effective.
 On the web at www.hewlett.org.